AdrienCarbonel/Caculator/README.md

 Créator  : Adrien Carbonel

-You will find all my future solo project.
+You will find all my future solo projects.